 In the absence of this preparation, licorice roots can be dried and ground then used to make liquid extracts or decoctions.

 Alternatively, if the ground root is boiled, the resultant sweet and sticky liquid can be concentrated for use in making cakes or sticks suitable for consumption.

 Since a reasonable and safe dose is not readily known, it is advisable, to begin with, a small amount of licorice, increasing the dose slowly, as tolerated.

 Most people can safely use licorice for the treatment of cirrhosis.
 The majority of adverse events reported have occurred after consumption of large quantities of candies containing real licorice.

-Healthy people can most likely consume medicinal licorice without and side effects, but should be aware of the main indication symptoms of overdose, which include: facial puffiness; ankle swelling; lethargy; weakness and/or headache.
+Healthy people can most likely consume medicinal licorice without any side effects but should be aware of the main indication symptoms of overdose, which include: facial puffiness; ankle swelling; lethargy; weakness and/or a headache.